HarryHenryGebel/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+**`.foreach` takes a function as an argument and calls that function once for each item in an array, it returns `undefined`. `.map` takes a function as an argument and creates a new array, calling the provided function once for each item in the calling array and pushing the return value of the provided function onto the new array, it returns the new array created.**

 2. Explain the difference between a callback and a higher order function.

+**A higher order function operates on other functions.
+They can take a function or functions as arguments, or the can return a function, or both.**

 3. What is closure?

+**A closure is a scope that has been preserved by providing a reference to an object inside of the scope to an object outside of the scope, preventing the scope from being collected.**

 4. Describe the four rules of the 'this' keyword.

+**1. When at the top level, this will refer to the window or console objects.**

+**2. When called using dot notation on an object method, this will refer to the object.**

+**3. In a constructor, this refers to the object being created.**

+**4. When we use `call` or `apply`, this is explicitly provided as an argument to `call` or `apply`.**

 5. Why do we need super() in an extended class?

+**To make sure that the superclass is initialized correctly.**

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions